Scalable and Low-Latency Federated Learning with Cooperative Mobile Edge Networking: Experiments

-Finally, we study the impact of cluster-level data distribution on the performance of CE-FedAvg.
+After that, we study the impact of cluster-level data distribution on the performance of CE-FedAvg.
 In CFEL, there are two levels of non-IID data distribution: device-level and cluster-level, corresponding to the intra-cluster and inter-cluster divergence properties.
 Note that even though the data distribution of device exhibits heterogeneity, the data distribution of cluster can be homogeneous.
 Specifically, we consider the following two cases on cluster-level data distribution for CIFAR-10 dataset: \begin{itemize} \item \emph{Cluster IID:} The 50,000 training images are first evenly partitioned in an IID fashion across $m=8$ clusters with each cluster having 6250 images.
 Then, within each cluster, we sort the 6250 images by label, evenly divide them into 16 shards, and then assign each of 8 devices 2 shards such that devices will only have images of two labels.
 The data distribution among clusters is IID in this case.

-\item \emph{Cluster Non-IID:} We first sort the 50,000 training images by label, evenly divide them into 40 shards, and then assign each of 8 cluster 5 shards such that clusters will only have images of 5 labels.
+\item \emph{Cluster Non-IID:} We first sort the 50,000 training images by label, evenly divide them into $C \times 8$ shards, and then assign $C$ shards to each of the 8 clusters such that each cluster roughly has images of $C$ labels.
+We set $C = \{2, 5, 8\}$ in the experiment.
 Then, within each cluster, we sort the assigned images by label, evenly divide them into 16 shards, and then assign each of 8 clusters 2 shards such that devices will only have images of two labels.
-The data distribution among clusters is non-IID in this case.

-\end{itemize} We compare the performances of CE-FedAvg under the above two cases in Fig.~\ref{fig:test_acc_distribution}.
-The result shows that CE-FedAvg converges much faster under the Cluster IID than Cluster Non-IID case, matching our theoretical analysis in Section \ref{sec_complexity}.
-Therefore, if the grouping strategy of devices can be controlled in practice, it makes sense to group devices to follow the IID fashion across clusters to accelerate the convergence and reduce runtime of CE-FedAvg.
+The data distribution among clusters is non-IID in this case. \end{itemize} We compare the performance of CE-FedAvg under the above cases in Fig.~\ref{fig:test_acc_distribution}.
+The result shows that CE-FedAvg converges much faster under the Cluster IID than Cluster Non-IID case.
+Therefore, if the grouping strategy of devices can be controlled in practice, it makes sense to group devices to follow the IID fashion across clusters to accelerate the convergence and reduce the runtime of CE-FedAvg.
+Furthermore, as $C$ increases, the inter-cluster divergence increases while the global divergence is fixed, and the convergence speed of CE-FedAvg will decrease correspondingly, matching our theoretical analysis in Remark~\ref{remark_clus_data_dist}.